nomemory/tutorial-java8-streams-lambdas/README.md

 runnable1.run();
 ```

-But a simple lambda expression instead:
+A simple lambda expression will do:

 ```java
  // Lambda Runnable